Principles underlying financial-statement reporting and notes

 5. Management of equity resources

 The focus of value-oriented risk management is to achieve a sustainable return on the capital invested and one which, from the shareholders’ perspective, is commensurate with the risks involved.
-To reach this goal, VP Bank supports a rigorous dovetailing of profitability and risk within the scope of the management of its own equity resources; it consciously abandons the goal of gaining short-term interest advantages at the expense of the security of capital.
-VP Bank avoids extreme risks which can jeopardise the ability to bear risk and in this respect the health and existence of the Group, and manages all risks within the annual risk budget laid down by the Board of Directors.
-Thanks to the strong capitalisation, VP Bank can invest in the expansion of its business.
-In managing the equity resources, VP Bank measures both the equity required (minimum amount of equity to cover the Bank’s risks in accordance with the requirements of applicable supervisory law) and the available eligible equity (VP Bank’s equity is computed in accordance with the criteria of the supervisory authorities) and project their future development.
-Equity resources which the Bank does not need for its growth or business activities are returned through dividend payments according to its long-term policy.
-Thus, through active management, VP Bank is in a position to maintain the robust capitalisation as well as the credit rating and continue to create sustainable value for the shareholders.
+To achieve this goal, VP Bank supports a rigorous dovetailing of profitability and risk within the scope of the management of its own equity resources; it consciously does away with the goal of gaining short-term interest advantages at the expense of the security of capital.
+VP Bank avoids extreme risks which can jeopardise risk tolerance and thus the health and the very existence of the Group and manages all risks within the annual risk budget laid down by the Board of Directors.
+Thanks to its strong capital base, VP Bank can invest in the growth of its business.
+In managing the equity resources, VP Bank measures both the equity required (minimum amount of equity to cover the Bank’s risks in accordance with the requirements of applicable supervisory law) and the available eligible equity (VP Bank’s equity computed in accordance with the criteria of the supervisory authorities) and projects their future development.
+Equity resources which the Bank does not need for its growth or business activities are returned through dividend payments according to its long-term distribution policy.
+Thus, through active management, VP Bank is able to maintain its robust capitalisation as well as its credit rating and continues to create sustainable value for the shareholders.

 The determination of the required capital and tier capital pursuant to Basel III is undertaken based on the IFRS consolidated financial statements, whereby unrealised gains are deducted from core capital.
 Total capital (core capital and supplementary capital) must amount to a minimum of 13 per cent of the risk-weighted assets.

-Risk-weighted assets as of 31 December 2016 aggregated CHF 3.5 billion as compared to CHF 3.7 billion in the prior year.
-Core capital as of 31 December 2016 was CHF 938.5 million as compared to CHF 911.2 million in the prior year.
-The overall equity ratio increased by 2.7 percentage points from 24.4 per cent at 31 December 2015 to 27.1 per cent at 31 December 2016.
-Both as at 31 December 2015 and 31 December 2016, VP Bank Group was adequately capitalised in accordance with the respective guidelines of the FMA (Financial Market Authority of Liechtenstein) and the BIS (Bank for International Settlements) currently in force.
+Risk-weighted assets as of 31 December 2019 aggregated CHF 4.8 billion as compared to CHF 4.5 billion in the prior year.
+Core capital as of 31 December 2019 was CHF 979.0 million as compared to CHF 942.8 million in the prior year.
+The overall equity ratio declined by 0.7 percentage points from 20.9 per cent at 31 December 2018 to 20.2 per cent at 31 December 2019.
+Both as at 31 December 2018 and 31 December 2019, VP Bank Group was adequately capitalised in accordance with the respective guidelines of the FMA and the BIS currently in force.